ssulkuma/roger-skyline-1/README.md

 $ sudo ufw app info Apache Full
 $ sudo ufw allow 80/tcp
 ```
-From the VM main window I go to Settings -> Network -> Adapter 1 Advanced -> Port forwarding and add a new rule (http / - / 80 / 192.168.56.253 / 80).
 Then by typing in the web browser the address, I check if I got it working.
 ```
 http://192.168.56.1
 ```